viral32111/ai-auto-complete/README.md

 This is a demonstration of using OpenAI's GPT natural language models to generate suggestions & auto-completions for searches.

+**NOTE: This project is under development, functionality is not guaranteed!**

 ## Background

 *TO-DO*